Primechain/primechain-api-docs/docs/usecases/kyc_digital_id.md

 #### 3. KYC procedures continue to lengthen client onboarding times.
 * Average onboarding times have risen from 28 days in 2016 to 32 days in 2017.
-* Corporates are contacted an average of 8 times by banks during the onboarding process
+* Corporates are contacted an average of 8 times by banks during the onboarding process.

 #### 4. Corporates are still not passing on all material changes.
 * 30% have not made their banks aware of all material changes.